kdutch/chaotic-systems/README.md

 <img src="system_plots/r_values/r=10/Figure 2024-08-18 193459.png" alt="A 2D plot three lines that begin by alternating wildly but then converge to single values."><img src="system_plots/r_values/r=28/Figure 2024-08-18 193905.png" alt="A 2D plot three lines that alternate wildly.">

-Interesting, there are also values that are semi-choatic.
+Interestingly, there are also values that are semi-choatic.
 That is, at small values of *t*, the system is chaotic, before later converging at larger values of *t*.

 <img src="system_plots/r_values/r=20/Figure 2024-08-18 193625.png" alt="A 2D plot three lines that begin by alternating wildly but then converge to single values.">